Ako31415/FIND-CIS-analysis/bQTL-Analysis/readme.md

 Genotype association files contain the following columns:

-MOA_window (the position of the variant analysed),SNP (the position of the variant, repeated for technical reasons),log10ProbGeno (log 10 of the p-value for asspciation with the genotype),numberOFsnps (column for technical reasons, can be ignored),ExpVariance (Variance explaines).
+MOA_window (the position of the variant analysed),SNP (the position of the variant, repeated for technical reasons),log10ProbGeno (log 10 of the p-value for asspciation with the genotype),numberOFsnps (column for technical reasons, can be ignored),ExpVariance (Variance explained).

 These files can then be merged for all chromosomes to perform FDR correction of p-values (e.g. in R).